 During the program students are required to stay in regular contact with Tom Fekete, Director of Corporate Partnerships, as well as their Hopkins faculty contact.
 They are also required to write and submit 5-6 blogs about their experience both in the work place as well as outside the lab.
 Upon completion of the program, students are expected to give a presentation about their experience and report on their work.

-Read student blogs here http://inbt-summer-at-imec.blogspot.com/
+Learn about our students' experiences.
+Read thier blogs here http://inbt-summer-at-imec.blogspot.com/

 The IRES program is open to full-time Johns Hopkins undergraduate and graduate students ONLY.
 Students must be a U.S. citizen, permanent resident, or U.S. nationals Candidates must have a major in the science or engineering fields.